agracio/ts-react-json-table/README.md

  **JSFiddle demo: https://jsfiddle.net/agracio/2dd7sxxs/**

- Only columns defined in `columns` prop will be show in the table.
+ Only columns defined in `columns` prop will be shown in table.

 ### Exclude columns